For Florida Statutory language concerning marriage see F.S. 741 and 382.021.

 To obtain a certified copy of a recorded marriage license (or any other questions about marriage) dial 850-926-0322 or purchase directly from www.myflorida.com with a credit or debit card.

 To begin the process for a marriage license you may click in the box below, complete the form (choose all CAPS) then click SUBMIT to electronically deliver the application to our office.
-Brides input maiden name in field indicated, even if it is the same as your current name.
+If applicable, any party with a different name than that given at birth should input birth name in field indicated.
 There is no need to print the form; however you must record the transaction number issued upon submission of document.
 You must bring the transaction number to our office to complete the application process.
-Both Bride & Groom must appear in our office to finalize the license process.
+Both parties to a marriage application must appear in our office to finalize the license process.

 Short on time?
 You may choose to read the Family Law Handbook prior to visiting our office, simply click on the back button and choose Marriage License Forms.
 Also if you have children in common (that were born in Florida) PRINT the form, fill in information, DO NOT SIGN until you are in front of our Deputy Clerk, bring it into our office.